mattb00ker/100-days-of-code/r1-log.md

 Today I continued with JavaScript.
 I spent my time brushing up on  my syntax.
 I then chose to produce a simple card game to play with JS and test my skills.
 I built a test webpage to help run the code, and started producing my java script.

 ### R1D4
+No "proper" code today.
+Spent my time problem solving issues with VS Code.
+Will get back into the JS tomorrow.